binjr/binjr/README.md

 # binjr ![Travis build status](https://travis-ci.org/fthevenet/binjr.svg?branch=master)

->Starting with version 2.0.0, binjr is build to run on Java 11 and beyond.
+>Starting with version 2.0.0, binjr is built to run on Java 11 and beyond.
 >
 >___Please note that it does not run on previous version of Java.___
 >
-> If you require a version that relies on Java 8, you can use the latest releases versioned 1.x.x,
+> If you require a version that runs on Java 8, you can use the latest releases versioned 1.x.x,
 > the source code for it being available in branch [binjr-1_x](https://github.com/fthevenet/binjr/tree/binjr-1_x),
 > but be aware that this branch will be no longer be updated in the near future.